apih/quival/README.md

     "The email field must be a valid email address."
   ],
   "phone_number": [
-    "The phone number field must be a valid phone number."
+    "The phone number field must be a valid phone number.", "The phone number field must be at least 7 characters."
   ],
   "letters.0": [
     "The letters.0 field has a duplicate value."